KamilSemczuk13/ds_portfolio_ENG/docs/index.md

 ⚡ Data Engineering (Advanced SQL, ETL pipelines in Python; planning to expand into PySpark, Apache Kafka, and Kubernetes)

-🌐 Web & Apps (Streamlit, deployment on DigitalOcean)
+🌐 Web & Apps (Streamlit, deployment on DigitalOcean; using storage and buckets for loading/dumping data and ML models)

 ☁️ Cloud (boto3, S3)